 5. LIKEKE FALLS

-Likeke Falls, otherwise known as the Old Pali Highway Falls, is found below the Pali Lookout and is a mesmerizing two-tiered waterfall.
+Old Pali Highway Falls (officially called Likeke Falls), is found below the Pali Lookout and is a mesmerizing two-tiered waterfall.

 This is probably one of the most easiest waterfalls to access, however one can get lost if a map isn’t in hand.